 Location: 2710 Manchester Avenue, Cardiff-by-the-Sea, CA 92007

-For a glimpse at some of the most stunning landscapes in Encinitas, just head on over to the San Elijo Lagoon for a leisurely stroll along.
+For a glimpse at some of the most stunning landscapes in Encinitas, just head over to the San Elijo Lagoon for a leisurely stroll.
 While walking along the trails, you will encounter many different plant communities, including salt marshes and coastal sage scrubs.

 Within these areas, you may get lucky and see:

 - California kingsnakes (harmless)

 While moving by the many waterways across the lagoon, look closely to see crabs, fishes, and other extraordinary creatures going about their business.
 It helps to start at the Nature Center first to get the lay of the land.